Silessin/API-Practice/Basic-API-Queries.md

-# Important API Queries for Music
+# Basic API Queries

-This document outlines the most important API queries using songs as an example
+This document outlines the most important API queries using songs as an example.
+Made as a reference sheet.

 ## API Endpoints